- J.D., Boston University, 2008; Staff, American Journal of Law and Medicine

 Ms. Yip provides pro bono legal services, including matters involving prisoner civil rights with the Federal Pro Bono Project, disabled veteran benefits with Swords to Plowshares, and child adoption with Public Counsel.
 Before practicing law, Ms. Yip volunteered at Foundation for Human Rights Initiative in Kampala, Uganda, where she edited the book Towards Abolition of the Death Penalty in Uganda and advocated for death penalty reform.

-Class Action Defense Strategy Law Blog Articles
+Class Action Defense Strategy Law Blog Posts

 - "The Ninth Circuit Holds That The TCPA Prohibits Automated Calls Even When They Do Not Refer To Any Specific Good Or Service," October 31, 2012, reprinted in 19 Association of Business Trial Lawyers Report, San Diego, Winter 2012